bluong2000/bluong2000.github.io/README.md

 ### About me:

 >I am a junior at the Rutgers Honors College double majoring in Electrical Engineering and Computer Science.
-I am the Society Affairs Committee Chair in the RutgersEngineering >Governing Council, a Rutgers Engineering Ambassador, and the Camden Project and Software Lead in the Rutgers Engineers Without Borders Chapter.
+I am the Society Affairs Committee Chair in the Rutgers Engineering >Governing Council, a Rutgers Engineering Ambassador, and the Camden Project and Software Lead in the Rutgers Engineers Without Borders Chapter.
 >In addition to my engineering involvement, I am also part of the Rutgers Tennis Team.

 >Experience in C, Python, Java, Matlab, and Ocaml